DevGreensturn/aws-microservices/README.md

 # aws-microservices
-aws microservices for s3 bucket
+aws microservice for s3 bucket in aws.